caderek/benny/README.md

 If the default results are not optimal (high error margin, etc.), you can change parameters for each case by providing an options object as a third parameter to the `add` function.

+You can also provide non-default, general settings for every case under `cases` key in the `configure` function.

+Priority of the options:

+1. options passed to the `add` function,
+2. options passed to the `configure` function,
+3. library defaults

 Available options:

 ```typescript